digdilem/digdilem.org.2025/content/about/_index.md

 There's no formal company, product or service attached to Digital Dilemma.
 I use digdilem as a nick in a great many places and I've generally provided this site, in some form or another, mostly to house a few projects and share some information.

-I hope this site is useful in some small way.
+I hope this is useful in some small way.

 {{% children sort="title" %}}